fedspendingtransparency/data-act-broker-backend/README.md

 ```

 #### POST "/v1/logout/"
 Logs the current user out, only the login route will be accessible until the next login.
 If not logged in, just stays logged out.
-Returns 200 in boths cases.
+Returns 200 in both cases.

 Example input: